AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/npc/jade-tigress-cm.md

   "name": "Nimble Escape"
 "reactions":
 - "desc": "In response to being hit by a ranged weapon attack, Jade Tigress deflects\
     \ the missile.
-The damage she takes from the attack is reduced by 1d10 + 9.\
+The damage she takes from the attack is reduced by 1d10 + 9.
+If\
-    \ If the damage is reduced to 0, Jade Tigress catches the missile if it's small\
+    \ the damage is reduced to 0, Jade Tigress catches the missile if it's small enough\
-    \ enough to hold in one hand and Jade Tigress has a hand free."
+    \ to hold in one hand and Jade Tigress has a hand free."
   "name": "Deflect Missile"
 "source":
 - "CM"
-"image": "3-Mechanics/CLI/bestiary/npc/token/jade-tigress-cm.webp"
+"image": "/3-Mechanics/CLI/bestiary/npc/token/jade-tigress-cm.webp"
 ```
 ^statblock